Create Orders

 Create line items

-You have two options for making line items:
+You have two options for creating line items:

-• You can make an order using a catalog_id, which is strongly recommended.
+• Create a line item using a catalog_id, which is strongly recommended.

-• You can create line items ad hoc without referencing existing catalog items.
+• Create ad hoc line items without referencing existing catalog items.

 Link to section